dschmenk/PLASMA/README.md

 putc('\n')
 ```

-Excaped characters, like the `\n` above are replaces with the Carriage Return character.
+Escaped characters, like the `\n` above are replaces with the Carriage Return character.
 The list of escaped characters is:

 | Escaped Char | ASCII Value
 |:------------:|------------